Republican National Coalition for Life: History

-RNC/Life was founded by Phyllis Schlafly in the autumn of 1990 after two groups, Republicans for Choice and National Republican Coalition for Choice, publicly announced their intention to provoke a floor fight at the 1992 Republican National Convention in Houston, Texas in order to remove the anti-abortion plank from the convention platform.
+RNC/Life was founded by Phyllis Schlafly in the autumn of 1990 after two groups, Republicans for Choice and National Republican Coalition for Choice, publicly announced their intention to provoke a floor fight at the 1992 Republican National Convention in Houston, Texas, in order to remove the anti-abortion plank from the convention platform.

 The Republican Party has been the anti-abortion national political party since a resolution in support of efforts to secure a Human Life Amendment to the United States Constitution was adopted at the 1976 Republican National Convention, following the 1973 Roe v.
 Wade decision.

 The executive director of RNC/Life from 1990 to 2010 was Colleen Parro Baillargeon.

 Post-Dobbs

 After the Dobbs v.
 Jackson Women's Health Supreme Court decision overturning Roe in 2022, the focus of RNC/Life shifted to state legislative action.
-They have polled state legislators on pro-life positions and have endorsed pro-life Republicans.
+They have polled state legislators on abortion and have endorsed Republicans who agree with their position.

 Ed Martin has been president of RNC/Life since 2013.